iyulab/oops/docs/COMMANDS.md

 - Shows where you moved to
 - Standard Git checkout semantics

-**Note:** After checkout, you can edit and commit to create a branch
+**Note:** After checkout, you can edit and commit to create the next version

 ---